 What is a trade union?

-A trade union is essentially a group of employees who band together to preserve and improve working and employment conditions.
+A trade union is essentially a group of workers who band together to preserve and improve their working and employment conditions.
 They train workplace representatives, democratically elected by union members, to organise and deal with matters such as:

 Negotiating agreements with employers on fair pay and working conditions

 Discussing any large or concerning changes to employment, such as en-masse or large scale redundancy

 Discussing any concerns that members have with their employer

 On top of these, trade unions often undertake political and industrial campaigning on behalf of workers’ employment interests, and organise strikes when agreements cannot be reached over working conditions.